Spongy Moths Were Here?

-Uh oh...the Boston Globe says it's going to be a banner season for gypsy moths (Lymantria dispar) in Southeastern Massachusetts, perhaps the biggest in more than 20 years.
+Uh oh...the Boston Globe says it's going to be a banner season for spongy moths (Lymantria dispar) in Southeastern Massachusetts, perhaps the biggest in more than 20 years.
 Scientists report large numbers of eggs laid by the moths, and note that unless we have a really wet spring, massive tree defoliation should be expected.